plepe/overpass-layer/README.md

 `{% for k, v in tags %}{{ k }}: {{ v }}<br/>{% endfor %}`: list all tags with "key: value" `<a href="{{ tags.website }}">{{ tags.name }}</a>`: Create a HTML link to the website with the tag `name` as title.

+You can access the twig instance via `OverpassLayer.twig` for extending (e.g. with custom functions or filters).
+Use `OverpassLayer.twig.extendFunction(...)`.

 ## method addTo(map)
 Add layer to the given map.